-- Relative barriers are geographical features that impose a level of friction on a mobility.
+- Relative barriers are geographical features that impose a level of friction on mobility.
 Mobility is possible but comes at a cost that varies according to the level of friction.
-In turn, this friction is likely to influence the path (route) selected to link two locations.
-Topography is a classic example of a relative barrier that influences land transportation routes along paths having the least possible friction, such as plains, valleys and low gradient slopes.
-For maritime transportation, relative barriers generally slow down circulation such as straits, channels or ice.
-Adverse weather conditions can be a relative barriers for air transportation, imposing detours around storm fronts.
+This friction will likely influence the path (route) selected to link two locations.
+Topography is a classic example of a relative barrier that influences land transportation routes along paths having the least possible friction, such as plains, valleys, and low-gradient slopes.
+For maritime transportation, relative barriers, such as straits, channels, or ice, generally slow circulation.
+Adverse weather conditions can be relative barriers to air transportation, imposing detours around storm fronts.

-- Arbitrary barriers are non physical effects on a movement that can be linked to a specific area, more than often a jurisdiction.
-They are called arbitrary since they are the outcome of human decisions and activities.
-For instance, a change in international jurisdiction involve going through customs procedures, adding costs and delays.
-This could also involve different cost structures such as taxes and tolls, as well as operating conditions (e.g. speed limits or weight restrictions).
-Some areas could be subject to more stringent environmental regulations, even forbidding the use of specific modes or the construction of infrastructure.
-Another arbitrary barrier concerns risk, as some areas are subject to conditions such as political instability, that may increase to risk of theft and plunder, and therefore the cost of servicing these areas.
+- Arbitrary barriers are non-physical effects on a movement that can be linked to a specific area, more than often a jurisdiction.
+They are called arbitrary since they result from human decisions and activities.
+For instance, changing international jurisdiction involves going through customs procedures, adding costs and delays.
+This could also involve different cost structures, such as taxes and tolls, as well as operating conditions (e.g. speed limits or weight restrictions).
+Some areas could be subject to more stringent environmental regulations, even forbidding the use of specific modes or constructing infrastructure.
+Another arbitrary barrier concerns risk, as some areas are subject to political instability, which may increase the risk of theft and plunder, and the cost of servicing these areas.